timothyroch/luminex/README.md

 # My Crypto Project

-My Crypto Project is a next-generation blockchain platform engineered to handle high transaction volumes without sacrificing security or decentralization.
+My Crypto Project is a basic blockchain platform engineered to handle high transaction volumes without sacrificing security or decentralization.
 By leveraging an **Adaptive Multi-Layer (AML) approach**, our project integrates cutting-edge technologies like sharding, layer-2 rollups, and zero-knowledge proofs (ZKPs) to deliver exceptional scalability, throughput, and privacy.

 ## Project Overview